Matt Wallner Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Pirates' 4.61 team ERA ranks 22nd among all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.60).

-- Pirates pitchers combine to allow 138 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- The Pirates allow the ninth-fewest home runs in baseball (138 total, 1.1 per game).

-- Keller will try for his 10th victory when he makes the start for the Pirates, his 26th of the season.
-He is 9-8 with a 4.27 ERA and 161 strikeouts in 149 2/3 innings pitched.
+- Bido gets the start for the Pirates, his ninth of the season.
+He is 2-3 with a 5.05 ERA and 37 strikeouts through 41 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Cincinnati Reds, the righty tossed six innings, allowing one earned run while surrendering five hits.
+- His last time out was in relief on Monday when the righty threw three innings against the New York Mets, surrendering one earned run while allowing two hits.

+- The 27-year-old has an ERA of 5.05, with 8.1 strikeouts per nine innings, in 12 games this season.
+Opponents have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.